On $1$d quadratic Klein-Gordon equations with a potential and symmetries: The remainder terms

 \subsection{Weighted estimates for remainder terms}

-The remainder terms $\mathcal{R}$ that arise when we substitute $f$ for $g$ into the leading quadratic and cubic terms, see \eqref{R}, are not hard to estimate in our current functional framework and we provide a few details below.
-The terms in \eqref{RQ} can be thought of as cubic versions of the smooth quadratic terms $\mathcal{Q}_R$, and essentially are of the form
+The remainder terms $\mathcal{R}$ that arise when we substitute $f$ for $g$ into the leading quadratic and cubic terms, see \eqref{R}, are not hard to estimate in our current functional framework, while their estimates are more lengthy in \cite{KGV1d}.
+We provide a few details below.
+The two terms on the right-hand side of \eqref{RQ} can be thought of as cubic versions of the smooth quadratic terms $\mathcal{Q}_R$, and essentially are of the form